Kiiko Matsumoto Style Acupuncture

-Kiiko Matsumoto Style or KMS acupuncture is a blend of several different styles of acupuncture practiced by notable Japanese masters.
-Kiiko Matsumoto studied with these masters and has created her own style known as KMS.
+Kiiko Matsumoto Style, or KMS acupuncture, is a blend of several different styles of acupuncture practiced by notable Japanese masters.
+Kiiko Matsumoto studied with these masters and created her own style known as KMS.
 Kiiko is an internationally renowned practitioner and teacher with over three decades of experience.
 Her style is taught in various schools across the country, including Harvard Medical School.
-Kiiko is widely regarded as a living master of acupuncture and her style is amongst the most powerful being taught and practiced anywhere.
+Kiiko is widely regarded as a living master of acupuncture, and her style is amongst the most powerful, being taught and practiced anywhere.

-Acupuncture is a treatment modality that treats pain, illness and disease by regulating the flow of Qi in the body.
-Qi is the energetic “life force” that when flowing freely; animates us, protects us from illness, pain and disharmony.
+Acupuncture is a treatment modality that treats pain, illness, and disease by regulating the flow of Qi in the body.
+Qi is the energetic “life force” that when flowing freely, animates us and protects us from illness, pain, and disharmony.
 Our health is determined by the quality, abundance, and availability of our Qi.
 Qi is considered to be the “master” regulatory force that enables and controls all the systems of the body.

-- The underlying reason Qi is not flowing freely, called the constitutional or “root” cause of imbalance.
+- The underlying reason Qi is not flowing freely is called the constitutional or “root” cause of imbalance.

-- The immediate cause of pain, discomfort or disease, called the symptomatic or “branch” aspect of the patients main complaint.
+- The immediate cause of pain, discomfort, or disease is called the symptomatic or “branch” aspect of the patient’s main complaint.